-In youth the widest part of the face is the cheekbones and upper face, narrowing down to the chin.
-This is called the “triangle of youth”.
-With ageing the volume lost under the eyes, in the cheekbones and temples causes sagging and a widening of the jaw line and jowls.
+In youth, the widest part of the face is the cheekbones and upper face, narrowing down to the chin, this is called the “triangle of youth”.
+With ageing the volume loss under the eyes, in the cheekbones and temples causes sagging and a widening of the jawline and jowls.
 The “triangle of youth” becomes the “pyramid of age”.

 What are the reasons for these changes?

 As we age, we lose facial fat, and bone causing an aged, hollowed out, tired appearance.

 Fat can redistribute to the lower part of the face causing heaviness and pulling down the soft tissue structures.

 Some muscles become overactive, increasing our dynamic lines and wrinkles and affecting the quality of our skin.

 Our skin loses collagen and elasticity and becomes dehydrated and more crepey in appearance.

 The combined effect in the various areas of the face leads to decreased support for the facial structures, and we develop a sagging face with lines, folds and wrinkly skin.

 Volume loss is one of the most significant contributors to facial ageing.
 People who are overweight rarely develop this sign of facial ageing as their cheeks remain fuller and more rounded.

 - Check bones